mart-anthony-stark/Unnamed.js/README.md

 });
 ```

-In the main script, you can import directly the http methods
+In the main script, you can use directly the http methods by destructuring the server object

 ```javascript
 const { GET, POST, PUT, PATCH, DELETE } = server;